KisamMeow/HELMdiel-Maps/README.md

 # HELMdiel-Maps
 Maps for the HELM system on FFXI, specifically for the HorizonXI server.
+These are based on the 1024x1024 remapster maps, they are clean maps from remapster without anything other than nodes added.

 Right now we only have some Harvesting maps, as I get more data I will make more maps.
 If you wish to share anything please DM Masuru on Horizon Discord.